FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 The client-side contains two bash files, one that will [fetch_access_logs](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/fetch_access_logs.sh) and another that will [fetch_error_logs](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/fetch_error_logs.sh).

 Those two bash files are set as [cron jobs](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/readme.md) to start at reboot.
-Both scripts use [inotifywait](https://linux.die.net/man/1/inotifywait) to monitor for access.log and error.log changes (modification and creation in the case of log rotation) inside the /var/log/apache2/ directory.
+Both scripts use [inotifywait](https://linux.die.net/man/1/inotifywait)(die.net, n.d.) to monitor for access.log and error.log changes (modification and creation in the case of log rotation) inside the /var/log/apache2/ directory.

 When the inotifywait events are triggered (new logs are generated), both scripts are made to call on [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) with the new log as a passed argument.